The Master of Palliative Care in Aged Care is a 54-unit coursework program offered by the College of Nursing and Health Sciences.

 PALL8436 Palliative Care in Aged Care Settings (4.5 units)

-plus 13.5 units of option topics from the list below.
+plus 13.5 or 22.5 units (to make a total of 54 units) of option topics selected from the list below:

 AGES8021 Introduction to Clinical Gerontology (4.5 units)

 AGES8022 Psychological Dimensions of Ageing (4.5 units)

 AGES8023 Healthy Ageing (Mental Health) (4.5 units)